JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-Thanks to Julia's design, a properly written devectorized loop in Julia has performance within a few percent of C or Fortran, so there is no *necessity* of vectorizing; this is explicitly demonstrated for the devectorized loop above in the accompanying notebook (LINK NOTEBOOK).
+Thanks to Julia's design, a properly written devectorized loop in Julia has performance within a few percent of C or Fortran, so there is no *necessity* of vectorizing; this is explicitly demonstrated for the devectorized loop above in the accompanying [notebook].
 However, vectorization may still be *convenient* for some problems.
 And vectorized operations like `scalar*array` or `sqrt(array)` are still fast in Julia (calling optimized library routines, albeit ones written in Julia itself).